hryoung/AndroidApplication/README.md

 - Click on the dog entry that you want to remove from the database
 - Click delete
 <img src=images/image6.png width= "120">
-- The dog has been removed from the database
+- The dog has been removed from the database.
 ## Searching through the database based on the dog characteristics